Nitrate/Nitrate/README.rst

 Since 2009, there were three major version releases, that were version 1.0 released in October 2009, version 2.0 released in January 2010, and version 3.0 released in April 2010.
-After version 3.0, the team had been adding new features, fixing bugs, improving performance and user experience continously in a series of minor releases.
+After version 3.0, the team had been adding new features, fixing bugs, improving performance and user experience continuously in a series of minor releases.
 As of year 2014, Nitrate was open sourced to community and hosted in GitHub based on the version 3.18, and new journey had began.